Skip to content

 1. The block_sample_size latest blocks are processed by the trap's collect function:

 • Bootstrap Lifecycle: For the first lifecycle, the system starts from scratch with no cached data.
 It fetches each block from your RPC endpoint and runs the collect function on it.
 During this process, account and slot data are fetched one by one, as needed during trap (solidity contract) execution.
-All collect results are then cached for future use.
+All account addresses and slot indexes data are then cached for future use.

-• Runtime Lifecycle: For subsequent lifecycles, the system has cached results for collect calls on previous blocks.
-This way it only needs to run collect for the one new block.
-This one collect also runs faster as potential needed account and slot data are pre-fetched in a batch call, so the trap runs much faster due to significantly less RPC calls being made.
+• Runtime Lifecycle: For subsequent lifecycles, the cached account addresses and slot indexes are used for collect calls.
+This one collect runs faster because the account and slot data is pre-fetched in a batch call, so the trap runs much faster due to significantly less RPC calls being made.

 2. The outputs of the collect calls are passed as input to one call of the should_respond function.